-The KAFS year (again) was curtailed by the pandemic but we look forward to 2022
+The KAFS year in 2022 was curtailed by the pandemic but we look forward to greeting you in 2023

 KAFS 'dig' at Abbey Barns at Faversham- can you name the year?
 First answer on a postcard wins a free course!